echoprotocol/echowiki/api-reference/json-rpc/methods.md

   - `totalDifficulty`: `QUANTITY` - zero.
 No POW in Echo.
   - `extraData`: `DATA` - zero.
   - `size`: `QUANTITY` - integer the size of this block in bytes.
+  - `gasUsed`: `QUANTITY` - the total used gas by all transactions in this block. fees_collected from block
   - `gasLimit`: `QUANTITY` - the maximum gas allowed in this block.
-  - `gasUsed`: `QUANTITY` - the total used gas by all transactions in this block. // fees collected?
+Is equal `to gasUsed`
   - `timestamp`: `QUANTITY` - the unix timestamp of the block
   - `transactions`: `Array` - Array of [transaction object](#echo-to-eth-transaction-conversion), or 32 Bytes [transaction hashes](#transaction-hash-format) depending on the last given parameter.
   - `uncles`: `Array` - Empty array.
 No uncle blocks in Echo.